pranjal-pravesh/autonomous-planning/experiments/README.md

 ## Key Research Questions Addressed

+### Priority Research Questions (✅ Completed)
+1. **Heuristic characterization**: What are the quality, admissibility, and consistency properties of different heuristics?
+2. **Search space analysis**: How do different search algorithms explore the state space?
+3. **Search efficiency**: Which algorithms and heuristics provide the most efficient search?

+### Standard Research Questions
-1. **Scalability**: How does planning performance scale with problem size?
+4. **Scalability**: How does planning performance scale with problem size?
-2. **Heuristic effectiveness**: Which heuristics work best for logistics planning?
+5. **Heuristic effectiveness**: Which heuristics work best for logistics planning?
-3. **Constraint impact**: How do different constraints affect planning efficiency?
+6. **Constraint impact**: How do different constraints affect planning efficiency?
-4. **Topology effects**: How does network structure influence planning?
+7. **Topology effects**: How does network structure influence planning?
-5. **Weight distribution**: How do container weight patterns affect complexity?
+8. **Weight distribution**: How do container weight patterns affect complexity?

 ## Future Extensions